Company Logo - Home Link

 Be sure to ask the storekeeper at the liquor store about the secret tunnels that run from under the row.

-Just north of Coates' Row is Old Exchange Building, where your journey through historic Charleston began.
+Just north of Coates' Row is the Old Exchange Building, where your journey through historic Charleston began.

 NEARBY ATTRACTIONS

-• Charleston Museum, directly across from the Visitors Center on Meeting Street, has an outstanding display of colonial-era dishes, furniture, fabric, art, and militaria.
+• Charleston Museum, directly across from the Visitors Center on Meeting Street, has an outstanding display of colonial-era dishes, furniture, fabric, art, and military artifacts.

-• The Charleston City Day Market, which is over 200 years old.
-It is open from 9:30 a.m. to 6:00 p.m. daily and features several hundred artists, craftspeople, and entrepreneurs.
+• The Charleston City Day Market is over 200 years old.
+It is open daily from 9:30 a.m. to 6:00 p.m. and features several hundred artists, craftspeople, and entrepreneurs.

 About The Author